plentymarkets/generator-plugin/README.md

     └── plugin.json // plugin information
 ```

-* `yo plugin:theme` generates new theme plugin files.
+* `yo @plentymarkets/plugin:theme` generates new theme plugin files.
 The folder structure will look like this:

 ```
 [Theme]/